Agate Properties, Meaning, Facts and Photos

 The history of agate can be traced back more than 2000 years to the writings of ancient Greek philosopher Theophrastus [c.370-285 BC].

-In this reference he compares the hardness of agate to onyx and talks about how one type of agate differs from the other because of "its irregular and uncertain manner of spots, clouds and variegations".
+In this reference, he compares the hardness of agate to onyx and discusses how one type of agate differs from the other because of "its irregular and uncertain manner of spots, clouds and variegations".

 He says although agate stones are predominantly grey, different colours can be present and are often beautifully spread out.
 Patterns may resemble trees, shrubs, plants, clouds, rivers and even animals.

-He goes on to say "the ancients" organised agates into different types.
+He goes on to say, "the ancients" organised agates into different types.
 Each one was given a name that highlighted its difference from the "common agate".
-That could be colour, markings or texture.dendritic agate stones Red agate was known as haemachates.
-The prefix 'haema' coming from the Greek for 'blood' with reference to the stone's colour.
-The name 'achates' came from the river in Sicily where the stone was first discovered.
+That difference could be colour, markings or texture.dendritic agate stones Red agate was known as haemachates.
+The prefix 'haema' comes from the Greek for 'blood', which refers to the stone's colour.
+The name 'achates' came from the river in Sicily where agate was discovered.

-Regarding the discovery of agate Theophrastus wrote; these stones have been "found to exist in almost every nation on Earth."
-Those with patterns resembling trees and shrubs were called dendrachates (from dendrite) whilst other types were "idly named" according to the powers they held or because of their similarity to animal skin.
+Regarding its discovery, Theophrastus wrote that these stones have been "found to exist in almost every nation on Earth."
+Those with patterns resembling trees and shrubs were called dendrachates (from dendrite), whilst other types were "idly named" according to the powers they held or because of their similarity to animal skin.

 The ancient Roman author Pliny the Elder also wrote about the properties and meaning of agate in his works 'Naturalis Historia'.